BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Related Work

 \subsubsection{Conditional Conversational Gestures Synthesis.}

-Early baseline models were released with datasets such as text-conditioned gesture\cite{yoon2019robots}, audio-conditioned gesture\cite{ginosar2019learning,takeuchi2017speech,ferstl2018investigating}, and audio-text-conditioned gesture\cite{yoon2020speech}.
-These baseline models were based on CNN, LSTM for end-to-end modeling.
-Several efforts try to improve the performance of the baseline model by input/output representation selection\cite{kucherenko2021moving,ferstl2021expressgesture}, adversarial training\cite{ferstl2020adversarial} and various types of generative modeling techniques\cite{wu2021probabilistic,lu2021double,wu2021modeling,ahuja2020style}, which can be summarized by "Estimating a better distribution of gestures based on the given conditions.".
-As an example, StyleGestures\cite{alexanderson2020style} uses Flow-based model\cite{henter2020moglow} and additional control signal to sample gesture from the distribution.
-Probabilistic gesture generation enables generating diverse gestures based on noise, and they are achieved by CGAN\cite{wu2021modeling}, WGAN\cite{wu2021probabilistic}.
-However, due to the lack of paired multi-modal data, the analysis of other modalities, e.g., facial expression, for gesture synthesis is still missing.
+Early baseline models were released with datasets such as text-conditioned gesture \cite{yoon2019robots}, audio-conditioned gesture \cite{ginosar2019learning,takeuchi2017speech,ferstl2018investigating}, and audio-text-conditioned gesture \cite{yoon2020speech}.
+These baseline models were based on CNN and LSTM for end-to-end modelling.
+Several efforts try to improve the performance of the baseline model by input/output representation selection \cite{kucherenko2021moving,ferstl2021expressgesture}, adversarial training \cite{ferstl2020adversarial} and various types of generative modeling techniques \cite{wu2021probabilistic,lu2021double,wu2021modeling,ahuja2020style}, which can be summarized by "Estimating a better distribution of gestures based on the given conditions.".
+As an example, StyleGestures \cite{alexanderson2020style} uses Flow-based model \cite{henter2020moglow} and additional control signal to sample gesture from the distribution.
+Probabilistic gesture generation enables generating diversity based on noise, which is achieved by CGAN \cite{wu2021modeling}, WGAN \cite{wu2021probabilistic}.
+However, due to the lack of paired multi-modal data, the analysis of other modalities, \textit{e.g.}, facial expression, for gesture synthesis is still missing.